 flatfooted (comparative more flatfooted, superlative most flatfooted)

-• 2011, Peg Tittle -, Critical Thinking: An Appeal to Reason, →ISBN:
+• 2011, Peg Tittle, Critical Thinking: An Appeal to Reason, →ISBN:

 Most small children are flatfooted.

-2. Blunt and unsubtle; lacking finesse.
+2. Blunt and unsubtle; lacking finesse; clumsy.

-• 2010, Chris Lewit -, Tennis Technique Bible Volume One, →ISBN, page 20:
+• 2010, Chris Lewit, Tennis Technique Bible, volume 1, →ISBN, page 20:

 I have many top ranked sectional and national level kids come to my program and I cannot even believe how flatfooted they are—not because they lack the talent—simply because no coach ever demanded the extra footwork effort from them.